-Fed shipment of Q-tip-style coronavirus swabs puzzle Washington State officials, latest wrinkle in supply woes
+Fed shipment of Q-tip-style coronavirus swabs puzzles Washington state officials, latest wrinkle in supply woes

 Earlier this week, workers at a state health department warehouse in Tumwater expected to receive a large shipment of 68,000 nasal swabs to help expand coronavirus testing in Washington.
 Instead, they received a surprise substitution: Dozens of boxes marked “Cotton Comfort Swabs” packed with what appeared to be thousands of Q-tips.

-Typically unsuitable for medical tests, the Q-tip style swabs prompted Reed Schuler, a senior adviser to Gov. Jay Inslee, to place a head-scratching call to the White House coronavirus task force.
+Typically unsuitable for medical tests, the Q-tip-style swabs prompted Reed Schuler, a senior adviser to Gov. Jay Inslee, to place a head-scratching call to the White House coronavirus task force.

-“I asked, `What exactly is this shipment we’re getting?’
-And they said, `Oh sorry, ignore the packaging.
+“I asked, ‘What exactly is this shipment we’re getting?’
+And they said, ‘Oh sorry, ignore the packaging.
 You were supposed to get a memo explaining that shipment,'” Schuler said Friday.

 The task force later sent a memo from U.S. Cotton, LLC, explaining the Q-tips actually were swabs produced specifically for nasal specimen collection.

-“The packaging used (comforts for baby cotton swabs) for a portion of the initial FEMA production does not accurately reflect the contents,” a memo signed by company president and CEO John B. Nims said.
+“The packaging used (comforts for baby cotton swabs) for a portion of the initial FEMA production does not accurately reflect the contents,” a memo signed by company President and CEO John B. Nims said.
 “Be assured that the printed packaging does contain the FDA approved sterilized polyester spun swab for specimen collection of COVID-19.”

 But the way the swabs arrived in Washington this week — 22,000 in bulk, packed into the scores of mislabeled boxes — puzzled state health workers, Schuler said.
 The nasopharyngeal (NP) and nasal swabs widely used for specimen collection typically come individually wrapped in sterile packaging to avoid contamination.